Learn how to navigate the process with confidence.

-When you refinance you can tap into the equity in your home to pay down debt or get cash out to pay for home improvements or larger expenses.
+When you refinance you can tap into the equity in your home to pay down debt or access the cash you need for unexpected expenses.

 Change the length of your loan to pay it off faster or change from a variable rate to a fixed rate.

 PNC offers a variety of loan programs to suite multiple needs such as VA, FHA, Jumbo and more.

 PNC offers a variety of refinance loans that address a variety of needs.
 When you apply, a Mortgage Loan Officer will help you determine the loan that's best for you.
 Continue reading to understand the differences between loans and when you would choose one over another.

 If you’re looking for a loan where the monthly payment will not change and will be easy to budget, explore a Fixed Rate Loan.

 With an ARM, you’ll start out with a low rate and after a few years, your rate will reset with a new rate that can be either higher or lower depending on market conditions at the time the adjustment occurs.
 After the first rate adjustment, your interest rate can change on a regular basis until you pay off your mortgage.

 Yes, adjustable rate mortgages have three rate caps that restrict how much your interest rate can change.
 One cap restricts the amount the interest rate can change at the first adjustment, the second restricts the amount the interest rate can change every adjustment period after the first adjustment period, and the third cap restricts the maximum interest rate you can pay for as long as you have the mortgage.

 Notice Regarding Adjustable Rate Mortagages: Interest is fixed for a set period of time, and adjusts periodically thereafter.
 At the end of the fixed rate period, the interest and monthly payments may increase.